fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-In the hadith about intercession that the Prophet (blessings and peace of Allah be upon him) said: "I will come to the gate of Paradise on the Day of Resurrection and will ask for it to be opened.
+> In the hadith about intercession that the Prophet (blessings and peace of Allah be upon him) said: "I will come to the gate of Paradise on the Day of Resurrection and will ask for it to be opened.
 The keeper will say: ‘Who are you?’
 I will say, ‘Muhammad.’
 He will say: ‘I was commanded not to open it for anyone before you."
 Narrated by Muslim (197)

-Another report in the Sahihayn is in different words,"The first group to enter Paradise will be glittering like the moon (as it appears) on a full moon night.
+Another report in the Sahihayn is in different words.

+> "The first group to enter Paradise will be glittering like the moon (as it appears) on a full moon night.
 Those to follow them will be like the most shiny star in the sky.
 They will not spit therein, nor blow their noses, nor attend a nature’s call.
 Their combs will be of gold and silver, and sweat of misk.
 Their incense of pearls, and aloe wood used for fire.
 Their spouses will be wide-eyed Houries.
 All of them on one nature, on the face of their father Adam, sixty feet (tall) in the heaven."

 There are a few other reports about those who will enter first through the gates of Paradise.
 The following is in the Sahihayn: Abu Hurayrah reported the Prophet as having (once) said, "Seventy-thousand of my Ummah will enter Paradise, their faces shining as bright as the moon on a full moon night."
 Abu Hurayrah said, "At that `Ukk asha got up lifting a shroud on him and said, ‘Messenger of Allah.
 Supplicate to Allah that He place me as one of them.‘ He said, ‘O Allah, make him one of them.‘ Then another man of the Ansar stood up and said, ‘Messenger of Allah.
 Supplicate to Allah that He place me as one of them.’
 He replied, ‘`Ukk asha overtook you therewith."
 According to another report (of Bukhari and Muslim), the Prophet (saws) said,"Surely, seventy thousand of my followers, or seven hundred thousand, the first of whom will not enter Paradise until the last of them enters.
 Their faces shining bright like the moon on a full-moon night."

-According to another tradition recorded by Tirmidhi, the Prophet said,"My Lord has promised me that He will admit seventy thousand of my followers into Paradise, without they undergoing any reckoning or any punishment, along with another seventy thousand and (over and above them) three handfuls from the Handfuls of my Lord" (Ibn Kathir).
+> According to another tradition recorded by Tirmidhi, the Prophet said,"My Lord has promised me that He will admit seventy thousand of my followers into Paradise, without they undergoing any reckoning or any punishment, along with another seventy thousand and (over and above them) three handfuls from the Handfuls of my Lord" (Ibn Kathir).

 The above report was declared Hasan Gharib by Tirmidhi.
 However, after mentioning the above in his "Fath", Ibn Hajr quoted another hadith on the above topic from Ibn Hibb an and Tab arani, which he declared trustworthy.
 It says,"Then every thousand will intercede for seventy thousand.
 Thereafter, my Lord will usher in three handfuls of His two Handfuls."
 When Umar said "Allah is the Greatest" the Prophet added, "The seventy thousand will be allowed to intercede for their fathers, mothers and family members, and I hope that the handfuls will be from the lowest of my followers."

-when people enter Jannah, they will be told that they will be forever young, don't be sad or sick and stay there forever.
+When people enter Jannah, they will be told that they will be forever young, don't be sad or sick and they will stay in Paradise forever.

 Allah says I will be forever pleased with you. and people will see Allah.